intel/Display-Virtualization-for-Windows-OS/Readme.txt

 -----------------------------------------------------------
 1) Use the above QEMU cmd and boot to Windows VM
 2) Copy the Signed Zero Copy Binaries and Windows GFX driver to the VM
+3) If we are building driver manually from Visual Studio, then copy DVServer.cer & DVServerKMD.cer along with other drivers
+4) To install manual drivers, system requires "bcdedit /set testsigning on" & reboot before the installation
+5) Driver update may fail when switching from manual test signed driver to production driver.
+To fix this, we need to disable "Prioritize all digitally signed drivers equally during the driver ranking and selection process" in Group Policy (Path: Computer Configuration - Administrative Templates - System - Device Installation)

 -----------------------------------------------------------
 #####  Configuring 0Copy  #####